kubedb/docs/docs/guides/ignite/scaling/horizontal-scaling/horizontal-scaling.md

   Normal   Successful                                 7m42s  KubeDB Ops-manager Operator  Successfully resumed Ignite database: demo/ignite for IgniteOpsRequest: ignite-horizontal-scale-up
 ```

-Now, we are going to verify the number of replicas this ignite has from the Pgpool object, number of pods the PetSet have,
+Now, we are going to verify the number of replicas this ignite has from the Ignite object, number of pods the PetSet have,

 ```bash
 $ kubectl get ig -n demo ignite -o json | jq '.spec.replicas'